pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 Milestone 3
 # Google Python Style Guide

-//TODO: we using google style guide at link, and having it implemented using yapf? pylint?
-- a few paragraphs explaining your choice
-- hyperlinks to official documentation / more information

 We chose the Google Style guide, because it is a very detailed guide.
-It includes parts for both Language Rules and Python Style Rules which each encompass numerous sections.
-It is unlikely then when coding that a convention will be absent reducing the chance of conflicting code.
-The sections also include pros and cons in addition to a final decision on the section giving us insight into why the guide chose that decision.
-The Style Guide was also very clear since it made sure to give exceptions and caveats as needed.
-Many examples for each of the sections on what to do and what not to do were given which was a helpful visual reference as well.
+It includes both Python Language and Style Rules which each encompass numerous sections.
+This reduces the likelihood of any ambiguity or conflict with others when coding.
+The sections also include pros and cons in addition to a final decision on the section giving us insight into how they came to their choice.
+The Style Guide was also very clear since it made sure to give exceptions and caveats when needed.
+The examples for each of the sections on what to do and what to avoid were very helpful as a visual reference.

-Also, for Python Style Rules, many of the conventions such as those for brackets and whitespace are similar to the way we already currently code allowing for an easy transition in following it.
+Also, for Python Style Rules, many of the conventions such as "Brackets and Whitespace" are similar to the way we already currently code allowing for an easy transition in following them.

 However, one exception is 3.4 Indentation.
 Rather than 4 spaces, use a tab set to 4 spaces.
 This is also stated in lexical conventions.